 1) Students will evacuate the exam rooms, leaving all exam materials and computers in the exam rooms.

-2) The exam administration staff will note the time and lock the exam rooms.
+2) The exam administration staff will note the time and lock the exam rooms if it is safe to do so.

 3) When re-entry to the exam rooms is allowed, a member of the exam administration staff will notify students of the adjusted times.
 The assistant dean for academic services or Student Records Office personnel will determine if, and how much, extra time will be allowed for completion of exams due to the disruption.